brentlintner/gaseous/README.md

 For example, for fs.readFile the packet would look something like this:

-    var packet = {
+    {
         "id": "uuid",
         "method": "fs-readFile",
         "args": [
             "relative/directory/file",
             "utf-8",
-            null
+            null // callback placeholder
         ]
-    };
+    }

+The server will then process the packet, call the appropriate module method and a message will be sent back to the client with the results of the call.

+For example, a successful call (to say fs.readFile) would look something like this:

+    {
+        "id": "uuid",
+        "args": [
+            null,
+            "file_data"
+        ]
+    }

 ## TODO

+* handle Buffer objects properly (get mangled in stringify)
 * mixin EventEmitter instead of using Observable class
-* agnosticise the server module for any api call
-* handle multiple connections
+* handle multiple connections (i.e. listen on multiple ports)
 * pass in an optional server to bind to instead of creating one (i.e. support express, connect etc)